FKMTime/docs/docs/basic-knowledge/importing-competition.md

 You will need a scoretaking token that can be taken from WCA Live.
 Go to the [account](https://live.worldcubeassociation.org/account) and generate one.
 This token is valid for 7 days and specific to the selected competition.

+Also, you can set how often you want to send results to WCA Live.
+By default, every attempt is sent immediately after scanning cards.
+But you can turn it off completely (for testing purposes) or send results every 5 minutes if internet connection in the venue is not stable.

 Paste the token to the input field and click the save button.